 Each time you experience a difficult emotion and respond to it without porn, you're widening your emotional regulation capacity.
 The gap gets smaller.
 The skills get stronger.

-This is not linear.
-You’ll have setbacks.
-There will be days when the emotion wins and you relapse.
-That’s not failure; it’s the learning process.
-What matters is what you do after: go to Quitting Porn Without Shame if shame is threatening to pull you into a spiral.
+This process is uneven.
+Setbacks can happen, especially when the emotion is intense and the plan is still new.
+What matters next is the repair: go to Quitting porn without shame if shame is threatening to pull you into a spiral.

 Emotional triggers (especially loneliness, rejection, and grief) sometimes point to needs that go beyond self-help articles.
 If you're dealing with: